ShirinStar/quick-guess/README.md

 - the game check for a match between player two guess's to the random word player one received

 ## post MVP
-- fix responsiveness on mobile
+- fix responsiveness on mobile + adjust to different versions (Android, etc)
 - add more colors and brushes to the canvas
 - switch player feature
 - times-up alert